 - sudden numbness or weakness in your arms or legs

 - difficulty speaking or slurred speech

 - leg pain when walking

 - high blood pressure or kidney failure

 - erectile dysfunction, difficulties having sex or pain around the genitals

 Epidemiological studies have revealed several important lifestyle, environmental and genetic risk factors associated with arteriosclerosis.
-Most importantly, there’s a tie between all of these factors: inflammation, the major cause of disease.
-(4) We have clear evidence that atherosclerosis is a chronic inflammatory condition that is largely triggered by a poor diet, sedentary lifestyle and high levels of stress — or chronic stress, which can kill your quality of life.
+Most importantly, there’s a tie between all of these factors: chronic inflammation, the major cause of disease.
+We have clear evidence that atherosclerosis is a chronic inflammatory condition that is largely triggered by a poor diet, sedentary lifestyle and high levels of stress — or chronic stress.

 These factors come together to cause endothelial disruption over time, build up plaque deposits that can rupture and possibly cause sudden life-threatening attacks.
 At the root cause of arteriosclerosis is endothelial (blood vessel) dysfunction that begins when inflammation levels rise.
 The endothelium has the purpose of causing relaxation and constriction responses in vascular smooth muscles by releasing and regulating compounds called nitric oxide (NO) and endothelium-derived contracting factors (EDCF).
 This process is what helps blood flow properly throughout the body when someone’s healthy.